 Archery Lessons--Fort Wilderness offers a 90-minute beginner's class in archery for guest ages 7 and up.
 There is a fee per person and reservations are recommended.
 All of the equipment is provided and two instructors work with you on safety and technique.
 The instructors take their time with each participant to give them their best chance of succeeding and hitting the bull's eye.
 The natural beauty of Fort Wilderness is the perfect setting.
 We all know plenty of little girls who would enjoy learning what Merida does in the movie "Brave".

 Horseback Riding--If you are at least 9 years old, weigh less than 250 lbs. and you are at least 48 inches tall, plan on heading over to Fort Wilderness for a 45-minute horseback ride.
 It is recommended to make reservations by calling 407-WDW-PLAY.
-If you love horses but don't have time for a ride, you can explore the Tri Circle D Ranch to see the horses that work on Main Street, USA.
+If you love horses but do not have time for a ride, you can explore the Tri Circle D Ranch to see the horses that work on Main Street, USA.
 You may be able to see a blacksmith working on shoeing the horses.

 Fishing--There are guided, fishing excursions from several locations on property.
 Fishing at Walt Disney World is all "catch and release".
 These excursions can last 2 or 4 hours.
 They include a guide, all of your fishing equipment, bait and beverages.
 Reservations are required.
 Simply call 407-WDW-BASS.
 Just like with most fishing practices, it is best to fish at the earliest time available.
-If you don't want to go fishing for several hours, head over to Fort Wilderness or Port Orleans Riverside to rent some poles for some dockside fishing in their stocked ponds.
+If you do not want to go fishing for several hours, head over to Fort Wilderness or Port Orleans Riverside to rent some poles for some dockside fishing in their stocked ponds.

 Pirate Adventure Cruise (Ages 4-12 Only)--While some may be hesitant to allow their children to go on a cruise without them knowing you are there as a family on a family vacation, it is meant to allow the parents some "quiet time".
 Cruises are offered daily from the Grand Floridian, Yacht Club Marina, Caribbean Beach Resort and Port Orleans Riverside.
-Children's aged 4-12 are allowed on the tour and it's recommended to make reservations by calling 407-WDW-PLAY.
+Children's aged 4-12 are allowed on the tour and it is recommended to make reservations by calling 407-WDW-PLAY.
 There is a fee per child.
 They are given tattoos, bandanas and a snack.